tim-pipi/tp/docs/DeveloperGuide.md

 **Expected Benefits**:

-- Users can organise data more precisely by specifying multiple sorting criteria.
+- Users can organise internship applications more precisely by specifying multiple sorting criteria.
-- Enhanced user experience with the ability to customise data sorting based on specific needs.
+- Enhanced user experience with the ability to customise internship application sorting based on specific needs.
-- Improved usability for users who require complex sorting for data analysis.
+- Improved usability for users who require complex sorting for internship application analysis.